earthrover/earth_rover_localization/er_localisation/README.md

 	cd BUILD
 	```

-3. Run cmake, pointing it to the source directory (..).
-On Linux.
+3. Run cmake, pointing it to the source directory (..)

 	```
 	cmake ..